 The Predictive Specialists: Augury, Asset Watch, Neuron Soundware, IPercept

-Critique: These are excellent for saving a bearing or a gearbox, but their primary focus is asset health, not production efficiency (OEE).
-While they detect run-time, they lack the context for changeovers, micro-stops, and quality loss.
+These are useful for saving a bearing or a gearbox, but their primary focus is asset health, not production efficiency (OEE) — so they sit outside the production-monitoring shortlist above.
+They are listed here only as competitor context, not as a recommendation to expand into predictive maintenance.

 Head-to-Head Comparison: OEE & Factory Monitoring Software Solutions